Have you been wondering how to implement website accessibility and ADA compliance for your blog pages?

 It does not constitute legal advice and does not create an attorney-client relationship.
-I will not be held liable for any damages or losses caused by acting or failing to act on the ground of the content of this article.
+I will not be held liable for any damages or losses caused by acting or failing to act on the grounds of the content of this article.
 Should your circumstances require, I encourage you to seek legal advice through other avenues.
 Please read my full disclaimer for further information.

 If you’re in a rush at the moment, don’t sweat it!
 You can always download this post as PDF and come back to these ADA compliance tips later.

 Okay, without further ado, let’s dive in!